GooseOb/gooseob.github.io/content/en/index.md

 My real name is Edvin Dulko.
 Now I'm a computer science student of the University of Lodz.

-At june I'll be 18yo, and it's the last month of an academic year, so I can start working at july (or right now but in this case not full-time).
+I can start working right now but not full-time.
+June is the last month of an academic year
+(and it's the month I'll be 18yo), so since july I can work full-time.

 Languages I can speak:
 - Polish